-- 4.6.
-In line with the approach above, which reflects university student accommodation as communal accommodation (counted at the applicable 2.5 student bedspaces: 1 dwelling ratio), the Council include the University of Surrey's halls of residence as student communal accommodation. - 4.7.
-However, although counting such communal accommodation toward delivery is mandatory as part of the Housing Delivery Test (HDT) assessment, the Council has adopted an alternative approach for the purposes of calculating 5-Year Housing Land Supply (5YHLS).
-In particular, it has not previously sought to count the supply (some of which is recently delivered) and does not currently seek to count the extant permission for further accommodation (see outstanding permissions section below) toward its 5YHLS.
-The rationale for this approach is as follows.

-- 4.8.
-The University of Surrey's on-campus, Purpose-Built Student Accommodation (PBSA), currently being built-out as part of the Manor Park scheme, is expected to meet approximately 55% (2,090 bedspaces) of the overall student need in Guildford derived from the University's expected growth (3,800 bedspaces) as calculated in the Strategic Housing Market Assessment (SHMA) for the Local Plan period. - 4.9.
-Given that the recent build-out rate of these units has outpaced the University's rate of growth (over the short term), this source of supply would likely release market housing in the short-term.
-However, this will not be the case over the plan period.
+- 4.7 However, although counting such communal accommodation toward delivery is mandatory as part of the Housing Delivery Test (HDT) assessment, the Council has adopted an alternative approach for the purposes of calculating 5-Year Housing Land Supply (5YHLS).
+In particular, it has not previously sought to count the supply of on-campus accommodation (some of which is recently delivered) and does not currently seek to count the extant permission for further on-campus accommodation toward its 5YHLS.
+The rationale for this approach is as follows. - 4.8 The University of Surrey's on-campus, Purpose-Built Student Accommodation (PBSA), currently being built-out as part of the Manor Park scheme, is expected to meet approximately 55% (2,090 bedspaces) of the overall student need in Guildford derived from the University's expected growth (3,800 bedspaces) as calculated in the Strategic Housing Market Assessment (SHMA) for the Local Plan period. - 4.9 Given that the recent build-out rate of these units has outpaced the University's rate of growth (over the short term), this source of supply would likely release market housing in the short-term.
+However, this is not expected to be the case over the plan period.
 Therefore, the Council did not include these bedspaces in its previous anticipated supply.
-However, the positive short-term effect of the on-campus student accommodation should be noted, as it will likely benefit the availability of market housing in the early years in the context of the accrued backlog due to past shortfall in supply. - 4.10.
-In relation to purpose built, separate homes for students, (off- campus) the Council counts all of this (provision and) supply in the manner prescribed above (i.e. each self-contained unit is counted as a dwelling, and a student cluster flat reflecting for example 4 or 6 bedspaces, would count as only one dwelling). - 4.11.
-This approach is reflected in how outstanding planning permissions are calculated toward the Council's 5YHLS as per below.
+However, the positive short-term effect of the on-campus student accommodation should be noted, as it will likely benefit the availability of market housing in the early years in the context of the accrued backlog due to past shortfall in supply. - 4.10 In relation to off-campus purpose built, separate homes for students, the Council counts all of this provision and supply in the manner prescribed above in the DELTA: User Guide Housing Flows Reconciliation (2023) (i.e. each self-contained unit is counted as a dwelling, and a student cluster flat with several bedspaces and a communal kitchen would count as only one dwelling). - 4.11 This approach is reflected in how outstanding planning permissions are calculated and count toward the Council's 5YHLS as per below.